mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 # [Schedule](#schedule)

 The overall schedule is two days of tutorials, August 20, 21 2019 followed by two days of conference, August 22, 23.
-We will wrap up early on Friday the 23rd for people wanting to travel (3pm).

 The rough conference schedule is 9am-5pm with invited talks being the first and last talks of the day.
 As speakers/paper acceptances come in we will update the schedule.